-The hurricane season is here, so as we watch and wait, there’s still time to get you and your family prepared for what could be the next major hurricane.
+The hurricane season is here, May 20 – 26 is National Hurricane Preparedness Week, so as we watch and wait, there’s still time to get you and your family prepared for what could be the next major hurricane.

 Since I’m a National Public Health Information Coalition (NPHIC) Thought Leader and the storm and hurricane season is here, I thought I should share some key safety tips with our Health Power audience.
 Also, all NAACP members and friends should know about their special Emergency Preparedness project.
 Specifically, the NAACP, in partnership with the Federal Emergency Management Agency, has developed an Emergency Management webpage, which details key information, resources and contacts needed to help you prepare for and recover from a storm or other emergency.